DNS Lookups Were Timing Out Randomly in Kubernetes

 net.netfilter.nf_conntrack_max = 65536

 The conntrack table was 99% full.
-When it fills up, new connections get dropped.
+When it fills up completely, new connections get dropped silently.

-This explained the DNS timeouts.
-When a pod tries to make a DNS query and the conntrack table is full, the connection can't be established and the query times out.
+That explained everything.
+When a pod tries to make a DNS query and the conntrack table is full, the connection can't be tracked, so it gets dropped.
+Query times out after 5 seconds.

 conntrack -L | head -20

-Saw thousands of entries for old connections in TIME_WAIT state.
-These were connections that had closed but were still in conntrack waiting to be cleaned up.
+Thousands of entries sitting in TIME_WAIT state.
+These were connections that had already closed but were still taking up space in the table, waiting to be cleaned up.

 The fix